zolotarovgl/GeneExt/README.md

 !['header'](./img/top.png)
-# GeneExt - Gene extension for improved scRNA-seq data counting
+# GeneExt - Gene extension for improved single-cell RNA-seq data counting

 # Not Implemented:
-- [ ] coverage filtering for the peaks
+- [x] coverage filtering for the peaks
+  - [x] how to filter the peaks?
+  - [ ] shall we filter before or after the extension - test
 - [ ] orphan peak linkage via splice junctions
 - [ ] clean temporary directory
 - [ ] to output gtf files for bed inputs